j0ma/flores/README.md

 This repository is my own fork of FAIR's FLoRes repository.
 My main reason for forking was to create training and evaluation scripts that are well-automated.

+#### Notes
+- target-side bpe learned from untokenized text.
+    - what about trying to tokenize?

 ## Reproduced results

 ### Random seeds & different BPE settings